 Do you prefer to interact with data using SQL?
 Then this is the dataset for you.
 For futher details, we refer to our dedicated Fortnox API SQL documentation.

-Wanna get started quick and easy, with a more simple BI tool (e.g. Google Data Studio / Sheets and Microsoft Excel)?
-But still have all relevant data at your fingertips?
-Use our prepared data models (SQL queries views).
+Wanna get started quick and easy, with a more tabular BI tool (e.g. Google Sheets or Microsoft Excel), but still have all relevant data at your fingertips?
+Use our prepared data models.

-All staged queries are subject for continuously improvement.
+Important: All prepared data models are subject for continuously improvement.
 If static result structure is critical for your use case, copy the query to your own environment or let us created a separate dataset for you.

-A star schema has a fact table in the middle, containing the measure you seek to measure - e.g. sales orders, phone calls etc.
+A star schema has a fact table in the center, containing the measure you seek to measure - e.g. sales orders, booking vouchers etc.

-The fact table can then have relationships/connections to multiple dimensions table, containing more in depth information about different attributes often used for categorising and filtering - e.g. employees, products etc.
+The fact table can then have relationships/connections to multiple dimensions tables, containing more in depth information about different attributes often used for categorising and filtering - e.g. employees, products etc.